How Grad Works for Academic, Vocational, Technology and Adult Education Programs

 For Business students, the Okanagan School of Business has developed a Personal Degree Plan for the BBA that you can use to check your graduation status.
 There is an advising sheet available for the Business Diploma as well.

-All students in the programs listed above must apply to graduate regardless of whether or not they plan to attend the ceremony.
+All students in the programs listed above must apply to graduate in their myOkanagan account regardless of whether or not they plan to attend the ceremony.
 You can apply to graduate as soon as you are registered in your final coursework.
 We encourage students to apply as early as possible.
 Applying early gives you the advantage of having your file reviewed earlier in the graduation process and a greater chance of being notified early if there are problems with your graduation.

 Once the application is received, a review of your student record is initiated, called an audit.
 If you are in-progress in your final coursework, a pre-audit is completed to determine if you are anticipated to meet graduation requirements based on the successful completion of your current in-progress coursework.
 At the pre-audit stage, any issues with your graduation record are resolved, if possible.
 A common issue is that students may forget to apply for transfer credit, so please ensure you have a complete student record at the time of your graduation application.
 If it is anticipated that you will not meet your graduation requirements, you will be notified by email.
 The earlier your application is submitted, the earlier it can be reviewed.